 One area that often gets overlooked is sun protection.
 The sun is extremely powerful, and when you’re standing on the water being exposed to the sun’s reflection, sun exposure can obviously be an even bigger problem.

 We highly recommend covering up with SPF-rated swimwear, hats, sunglasses, and sunscreen.
-Spending hours on the water without adequate sun protection can result in far worse than just a bad sunburn, and it’s simply not worth the risk.
+Spending hours on the water without adequate sun protection can result in far worse than just a bad sunburn.
+It’s simply not worth the risk.

 Whenever going outdoors and dealing with sun exposure, always be responsible and take the necessary precautions to protect yourself.

-If you happen to be fortunate enough to live in an area with a warm, year-round climate, this is a section that you can happily skip.
-However, if you spend any time paddling in cold waters, wearing a wetsuit is a super smart practice that can actually save your life.
+If you are fortunate enough to live in an area with a warm, year-round climate, this is a section that you can happily skip.
+However, if you spend any time paddling in cold waters, wearing a wetsuit or drysuit is a super smart practice that can actually save your life.

 We hope that you enjoyed learning about these incredibly important SUP safety tips.
 Even if you were already aware of the information that we covered in this article, it is good to be periodically reminded about the importance of these practices.

-We encourage you not to simply store this information up as worthless head knowledge, but to put it into immediate practice.
-The best tips in the world won’t help you a bit if they’re not applied, so if you found some things listed in this article that were new to you or that you’re not currently doing, don’t delay — start doing them today.
+We encourage you not to simply store away this information, but to put it into immediate practice.
+The best tips in the world won’t help you a bit if they’re not applied.
+So if you found some things listed in this article that were new to you or that you’re not currently doing, don’t delay — start doing them today.